SBU-Sports-Metrics/Project-Workflow/README.md

 - help understand the assignment
 - help come up with creative ideas
 - bring us all on the same page
+- each of us has to do commits into the repo in our own names, so we need to know what we are doing and are on top of it all: We all have things going on; we have to balance it out.

 <a href="https://drive.google.com/file/d/1fVslUFFqXLZrEfhSfWfWuMLo8lgFD6PJ/view?usp=drive_link">Assignment PDF</a>